aaravkumarrr/expense-tracker/README.md

 # expense-tracker
-Simple expense tracker from roadmap.sh.
-Writing at the beginner level.

-Download the file and execute in terminal.
-First, must download library with pip3 install questionary
+simple expense-tracker from roadmap.sh: https://roadmap.sh/projects/expense-tracker

+Includes many functionalities

+To run the file:
+1. Clone the repository
+2. In terminal, run "pip3 install questionary"
+3. Run the file